-On top of all that, I attend a gymnasium every day (wearing a mask even though I have received two COVID-19 inoculations) but
+On top of all that, I attend a gymnasium daily (wearing a mask even though I have received two COVID-19 inoculations and have

-Last week I attended an eye examine where the doctors puts drops in your eyes in order to administer a glaucoma test.
-Over the
+Last week I attended an eye examine where the doctor places eye drops in order to administer a glaucoma test.
+Over the next

-next hour my vision was reduced to the point where I couldn't read a magazine or waste time on my phone so I was reduced to
+hour my vision was reduced to the point where I could not read a magazine or pass time on my phone so I was reduced to being

-being alone with my thoughts while I wondered about age related things happening to friends and family but not me.
-Not yet
+alone with my thoughts while I wondered about "age related" things happening to friends and family.

 I am in a hurry to publish these thoughts so have limited everything to point form.